-Why We Go Nuts for Pistachios (and National Pistachio Day)
+Why We Love National Pistachio Day

-A. They’re the original prehistoric snack
+They're the original prehistoric snack

 One of the oldest flowering nut trees, pistachios have been enjoyed by humans for at least 9,000 years—they're even one of two nuts mentioned in the Old Testament of the Bible (Genesis 43:11).
 Clearly, they have a history of good taste.

-B. They’re packed with “nut”-rition
+They're packed with "nut"-rition

 These little treats may be small but they're nutritional powerhouses—they're one of the top three healthiest nuts you can eat!
 They're relatively low in calories and contain more than 30 different vitamins, minerals, phytonutrients as well as a mix of omega-3 fatty acids, protein, fiber.
 Snacking on pistachios will help keep you fuller longer and provide you with a serious nutrition boost.
 Basically, they're an epic power snack.

-C. They have a great smile
+They have a great smile

 In China, pistachios are known as the "happy nut" because their cracked-open shell makes them look like they're smiling.
 They're known to be a symbol of health, happiness, and good fortune and are often given as a gift during the Chinese New Year.
 Who knew pistachios had such beaming personalities?

-How to Celebrate National Pistachio Day
+National Pistachio Day dates